xcryingchild/xcryingchild/README.md

 ask before c+h oke? :D JUST SO I CAN TELL YOU WHERE TO SIT!! since im always with another person :))
+YOU ALL ARE SO COOL ON MY "COLOR MY TREE" I LOVE YOU GUYS WAHT and i shall give food to the two taht were very hungry for food oke? :))